 12 steps for cloud migration and governance

 The cloud and breaking down monoliths into microservices represent two of the most important evolutions of technology.
 But as emphasized at LeanIX’s recent EA Connect Day APAC by Kati Gholam, enterprise architect at TUI, architects must be prepared to transform their organization while modernizing IT.
 A cloud and microservices journey is no different.
-However, to create an organization and culture that can support these technologies, EA teams and Cloud Centers of Excellence (CCoE) must unlock end-to-end transparency throughout all stages of the cloud migration and governance process.
+However, to create an organization and culture that can support these technologies, EA teams and SaaS Centers of Excellence (SCoE) must unlock end-to-end transparency throughout all stages of the cloud migration and governance process.

 Define target capabilities, decide which applications will move to the cloud, and which applications should remain on-premise.
 At this stage, it is necessary to gather information on applications, IT components, and interfaces related to business criticality, security, and monitoring needs.1.
 Build inventory and collect data in survey